Minimum Setup • For WordPress on Windows • Clear Interface • Ngrok Sharing

 After creating your site, follow the instructions of the WordPress installation wizard — select a language, enter a site name, username, password, and email.

-Step 4 — Open the admin dashboard
+Step 4 — Restart the server

-Step 5 — Manage your database
+Step 6 — Manage your database with phpMyAdmin

 Backup site

-Step 6 — Create a backup
+Step 9 — Create a full backup

-Backups are saved to: WPronto/backups/your-site/YYYY-MM-DD_HH-MM-SS/
+Backups are stored in: WPronto/backups/your-site/YYYY-MM-DD_HH-MM-SS/

-Step 7 — Restore from backup
+Step 10 — Restore from backup

 Delete site

-Step 8 — Remove unused projects
+Step 15 — Remove unused projects

 Please be careful!

-Step 11 — Choose PHP version
+Step 16 — Choose PHP version

 Theme selection

-Step 12 — Choose theme mode
+Step 18 — Choose theme mode

 Quick Guide